Churning of the Ocean of Milk

 Churning of the Ocean of Milk information

 The southern section of the east gallery is decorated by the most famous of the bas-relief scenes at Angkor Wat, the Churning of the Ocean of Milk.
-This brilliantly executed carving depicts 88 asuras on the left, and 92 devas , with crested helmets, churning up the sea to extract from it the elixir of immortality.
+This brilliantly executed carving depicts 88 asuras on the left, and 92 devas, with crested helmets, churning up the sea to extract from it the elixir of immortality.
 The demons hold the head of the serpent Vasuki and the gods hold its tail.
 At the centre of the sea, Vasuki is coiled around Mt Mandala, which turns and churns up the water in the tug of war between the demons and the gods.
 Vishnu, incarnated as a huge turtle, lends his shell to serve as the base and pivot of Mt Mandala.
-Brahma, Shiva, Hanuman (the monkey god) and Lakshmi (the goddess of beauty) all make appearances, while overhead a host of heavenly female spirits sing and dance in encouragement.
+Brahma, Shiva, Hanuman (the monkey god) and Lakshmi (the goddess of wealth and prosperity) all make appearances, while overhead a host of heavenly female spirits sing and dance in encouragement.
 Luckily for us, the gods won through, as the apsaras above were too much for the hot-blooded devils to take.
 Restoration work on this incredible panel by the World Monuments Fund was completed in 2012.